 He would get into fights, talk back to his teachers and mixed with bad company after school every day.
 His mom would cry in front of him whenever we was being rebellious.
 She fears that as her health deteriorates, he would not be able to support himself when she leaves the world one day.
 It was only during his ITE days that he realise one day that his mom looked frail after undergoing a lot of operations due to heart issues and that he is no longer a child anymore.
 He wanted to do something for her - to make her proud.
 In his words “So I studied hard and when I got better grades, the achievement drove me to do even better”.

-Here are two of which we can start applying in our lives.
+Here are two we can start applying in our lives:

 Edwin decided to turn his life around in order to look after his mother.
 Despite having to study, care of his mother and work part time, he did well enough in ITE to make it to Polytechnic and Nanyang Technological University (NTU).
 This proves that when a person has a strong WHY (a compelling purpose) to succeed, they can achieve anything!

 Our past does not determine our future.
 Every one of our children has the potential to achieve top grades and graduate with honours despite their past 'failures' or setbacks.
 As parents, we should always believe in our children and teach them that 'the past does not determine the future!'
 It is the choices they make TODAY that shapes their future.

 #02: The Power of Tough Love

 When our kids find a strong WHY to succeed, their motivation and drive comes from within.
 They begin to believe in themselves and using the power of words, they constantly keep themselves motivated and in peak learning state.
 They will do whatever it takes to make things happen for them.
 It is usually under hardship and adversity, that we find our purpose and drive to change.
 For Edwin, it was when his mother fell sick that he found his WHY.